Thomas Taylour, 3rd Marquess of Headfort

 M, #13939, b.
 14 January 1874, d.
 21 August 1949

 General Hon.
-Sir John Francis Gathorne-Hardy usually went by his middle name of Francis.1 He fought in the Boer War between 1900 and 1902, where he was mentioned in despatches twice.1 He fought in the First World War, where he was mentioned in despatches ten times!1 He gained the rank of Brigadier-General in 1916 in the service of the General Staff.1 He was decorated with the Croix de Guerre.1 He was decorated with the Gold Medal of Montenegro.1 He was decorated with the Officer, Legion of Honour.1 He was decorated with the Military Order of Savoy.1 He was decorated with the Companion, Distinguished Service Order (D.S.O.).1 He gained the rank of Major-General in 1919.1 He was invested as a Companion, Order of St. Michael and St. George (C.M.G.).1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.1 He gained the rank of Lieutenant-General in 1928.1 He was invested as a Knight Grand Cross, Order of the Bath (G.C.B.).1 He was invested as a Knight Grand Cross, Royal Victorian Order (G.C.V.O.).1 He was General Officer Commanding-in-Chief of the Northern Command between 1931 and 1933.1 He gained the rank of General in 1932.1 He was General Officer Commanding-in-Chief of the Aldershot Command between 1933 and 1937.1 He held the office of Aide-de-Camp General to HM King George V between 1934 and 1936.1 He held the office of Aide-de-Camp General to HM King Edward VIII in 1936.1 He held the office of Aide-de-Camp General to HM King George VI between 1936 and 1937.1
+Sir John Francis Gathorne-Hardy usually went by his middle name of Francis.1 He fought in the Boer War between 1900 and 1902, where he was mentioned in despatches twice.1 He fought in the First World War, where he was mentioned in despatches ten times!1 He gained the rank of Brigadier-General in 1916 in the General Staff.1 He was awarded the Croix de Guerre.1 He was awarded the Gold Medal of Montenegro.1 He was awarded the Officier, Ordre national de la Légion d'honneur.1 He was awarded the Military Order of Savoy.1 He was awarded the Distinguished Service Order (D.S.O.)1 He gained the rank of Major-General in 1919.1 He held the office of Deputy Lieutenant (D.L.) of Wiltshire.1 He was appointed Companion, Order of St. Michael and St. George (C.M.G.)1 He gained the rank of Lieutenant-General in 1928.1 He was appointed Knight Grand Cross, Royal Victorian Order (G.C.V.O.)1 He was appointed Knight Grand Cross, Order of the Bath (G.C.B.)1 He was General Officer Commanding-in-Chief of the Northern Command between 1931 and 1933.1 He gained the rank of General in 1932.1 He was General Officer Commanding-in-Chief of the Aldershot Command between 1933 and 1937.1 He held the office of Aide-de-Camp General to HM King George V between 1934 and 1936.1 He held the office of Aide-de-Camp General to HM King Edward VIII in 1936.1 He held the office of Aide-de-Camp General to HM King George VI between 1936 and 1937.1

 Child of General Hon.
 Sir John Francis Gathorne-Hardy and Lady Isobel Constance Mary Stanley